Khaja-Mohiddin-SK/Vehicle-Detection/README.md

 ---

 # How to run
-Open an integarted for the main folder Vehicle Detection and run: **npm run dev**
+Open an integarted terminal for the main folder Vehicle Detection and run: **npm run dev**

 Here it runs the frontend(user) and Backend(server) both.